 We are a very friendly and open school and value the importance of building positive relationships with parents, families and our local community.
 If your child is identified as having SEN-D, meetings take place on a formal and informal basis, as our door is always open to the concerns of parents.
 Children and parents are encouraged to take an active part in the delivery and planning of support, and training/advice can be offered or sourced as necessary.

 As a school, we are committed to supporting the well-being of all children.
 All staff are able to raise any concerns that they have about individual pupils.
-Laura Dellys (FLO), - Jo Cottenden (Head of School) and Kay Lewis (SENCO) will ensure that appropriate measures are put in place to support your child, and if needed, their family.
+Laura Dellys (FLO) and Jo Cottenden (Deputy Head) ensure that appropriate measures are put in place to support your child, and if needed, their family.
 Laura is a trained Lego Therapist and supports our children and families, using her wealth of experience.
 We look for opportunities to enhance the well-being of children in our school, and seek to adopt new initiatives when and where appropriate.

 Any pupils with additional medical needs are well catered for.
+Kay Lewis (SENCO) oversees all children with a medical need, ensuring that appropriate care, support and resources are in place.
 All medical requirements are requested from parents prior to admission and these are added to the school medical needs file.
 Parents will also be asked to provide medical evidence before medicines and/or specific care procedures, can be administered.
 All medicines are kept in individual sealed containers in a locked cupboard that is only accessible to appropriate members of staff.
 For those pupils needing medicine regularly or ongoing care, we complete an individual Health Care Plan which is reviewed as necessary.
-Wherever possible, the school seeks support and training from Health Care Professionals as necessary (e.g. supporting a child with Type 1 Diabetes) and staff First Aid Training is regularly updated.
-Each classroom has a Medicine box which is kept in the Teacher’s Cupboard so it can be easily accessed by staff.
-It contains medication that children themselves need regular access to- emollients for eczema and asthma inhalers.
+All staff are kept updated to ensure that appropriate care and support for an individual continues across the school.
+Close links are secured with Health and parents/carers to ensure that Care Plans are kept updated and relevant and wherever possible, the school seeks support and training from Health Care Professionals as necessary (e.g. supporting a child with Type 1 Diabetes) and staff First Aid Training is regularly updated.
+Each classroom has a medicine box which is kept in the teacher’s cupboard so it can be easily accessed by staff.
+It contains medication that children themselves need regular access to such as emollients for eczema and asthma inhalers.

 All schools have access to Speech and Language Therapy Service (SALT), but this is only available to children in Reception/Early Years or children with an EHCP.
-Specially trained teaching assistants also provide individual sessions with pupils, as guided by SALT reports or advice.
-We can approach Specialist Teaching Services for advice and support with children who have a variety of Special Educational Needs, through a referral to LIFT (Local Inclusion Forum Team).
+The Speech and Language Therapy Team for advice and support for those not yet receiving support or who don’t meet the criteria for referral.
+Support and advice for children’s needs can also be accessed through a referral to LIFT (Local Inclusion Forum Team), this can result in direct support in school from a Specialist Teacher.
 We fund assessments by an Educational Psychologist for the children with most need, in order to understand what support is needed for an individual child.
-(Through referral, we also access Occupational Therapy, the School Nursing Team, Paediatricians, CHYPMHS (Children and Young Person Mental Health Service).
-We can also help with private referrals for assessment of Dyslexia/Dyscalculia or APD (Auditory Processing Disorder).
+Through referral, we can also access Occupational Therapy, the School Nursing Team, Paediatricians, CHYPMHS (Children and Young Person Mental Health Service) including private referrals for assessment of Dyslexia/Dyscalculia or APD (Auditory Processing Disorder).

 There is a full audit of training needs each year from which evolves a programme of training that ensures that all staff are equipped with the skills needed to meet the needs of all learners.
-The skills and knowledge of Teaching Assistants are updated during meetings with the SENCO/Subject Leaders, twice a term.
-Training to date has covered: Autistic Spectrum Disorders, Attention Deficit (Hyperactivity) Disorder, SALT, Dyslexia, Dyscalculia, Dyspraxia (difficulties with fine and gross motor skills), Sensory Processing, Cued Articulation, Makaton, Language through Colour/Pentagon, Active Listening and Learning Styles (eg Auditory, Kinaesthetic).
+The skills and knowledge of Teaching Assistants are updated when the need arises and individual CPD is identified during Appraisals. .
+Training to date has covered: Autistic Spectrum Disorders, Attention Deficit (Hyperactivity) Disorder, SALT, Dyslexia, Dyscalculia, DCD (difficulties with fine and gross motor skills), Sensory Processing, Cued Articulation, Makaton, Language through Colour/Pentagon, Active Listening and Learning Styles (eg Auditory, Kinaesthetic).

 We believe all learners are entitled to the same access to extra-curricular activities, and are committed to make reasonable adjustments to ensure participation for all.
 Any additional support or necessary adjustments are recorded on the risk assessment for that activity.
 Please contact us if your child has any specific requirements for extra-curricular activities.